Eliphaz: Third Discourse

 23:10 But he knoweth the way that I take: when he hath tried me, I shall come forth as gold.
 23:11 My foot hath held his steps, his way have I kept, and not declined.
 23:12 Neither have I gone back from the commandment of his lips; I have esteemed the words of his mouth more than my necessary food.

-God is able to do as God wills, and God performs his will towards men.
+God is able to do whatever God wills, and God performs his will towards men.

 23:13 But he is in one mind, and who can turn him? and what his soul desireth, even that he doeth.
 23:14 For he performeth the thing that is appointed for me: and many such things are with him.